Should You Sign a Personal Guarantee on a Business Loan?

 You can expect creditors and their debt collectors to contact your family, a new place of work, social media, attack your personal bank account, and e-commerce apps such as Venmo, Facebook Marketplace, PayPal, Cash App, etc. Moreover, they will likely file suit and may allege you defrauded them which can survive even personal bankruptcy.

-Here are some factors to consider when deciding whether or not to sign a personal guarantee on a business loan:
+Here are some other factors to consider to sign a personal guarantee on a business loan:

 1. Your personal financial situation: If you have a stable income and a solid credit history, you may be in a better position to sign a personal guarantee.
 If you have a lot of debt or a poor credit score, taking on additional personal liability may not be wise.